cyl19970726/LangLands/README.md

 ## Hardware Acceleration

-**While these are predominantly software optimizations, another significant trend is hardware acceleration of operations like MSM, FFT, NTT.
+**While these are predominantly software optimizations, another significant trend is hardware acceleration of operations like MSM, FFT, and NTT.
 For Plonk, around 80% of zk-SNARK proof generation time is spent on MSM, making its optimization crucial.**

 **Current hardware acceleration methods include GPUs, FPGAs, and ASICs.
 For MSM, FFT, and NTT, notable GPU acceleration libraries are Icicle, Sppark, and Tachyon.**